NC State Extension Publications

 Skip to Residential Recommendation

 Yucca plant bugs are susceptible to pesticides.
 Sevin, Orthene or a pyrethroid should give adequate control.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 It may be necessary to treat again in a few weeks because these pesticides may not kill yucca plant bug eggs inside the leaf tissue.

 Author